gRPC

 Authentication type

-Specifies whether incoming messages will be authenticated.
+Specifies whether incoming messages are authenticated.
 Options are as follows:

 • None—No authentication is performed.

 • ArcGIS—Each incoming message must include a valid token for the owner of the feed.
-Messages without a valid token will be rejected.
+Messages without a valid token are rejected.

 The token must be in the request headers in the following form: Authorization: Bearer <your_token>